challet/DevBrow/README.md

 ### `npm run deploy`

-Deploy the built version on the branch.
+Deploy the built version on the `gh-pages` branch.
 It aims to be delpoyed on GitHub pages, more about it [here](https://create-react-app.dev/docs/deployment/#github-pages).